-Havencrest Castle in Savanna welcomes you to their realm of romance and dreams during May.
-They are offering limited public castle tours on weekends only from 10 a.m. – 5 p.m.
+UPDATE: Havencrest Castle in Savanna welcomes you to their realm of romance and dreams on weekends during the months of May & October.

 A combination of fantasy and reality